MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/prototype-azure-cli-reference-network.md

 ## az network watcher

-## Install the extension reference
+## Install an extension reference

 For extension references, you need to install the extension before running the command.
 Use the name of the **command group** in your `--name` parameter.
+Comand group names are provided on each Azure CLI reference set summary page.

+Install the `network` extension.

 ```azurecli
 az extension add --name network
 ```

+Install the `express-route` connection.

 ```azurecli
 az extension add --name express-route
 ```

-### need a list header here

-- To learn more about extensions, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).

-- See [Azure CLI reference types](prototype-azure-cli-reference-types) for information on working with extension and preview references.

-- Review the extension [wiki tips](https://github.com/Azure/azure-network-cli-extension/wiki/Tips) to maximize usage.